-a. on March 15, 2018, the Energy Bureau, and issued a Resolution and Order which directed PREPA to file an updated Integrated Resource Plan ("IRP"), as required under Puerto Rico Act 57 of May 27, 2014 (Act 57-2014), PREPA prepared an IRP intended to consider all reasonable resources to satisfy the demand for electrical services over a twenty (20) year planning horizon.
+- a. on March 15, 2018, the Energy Bureau issued a Resolution and Order which directed PREPA to file an updated Integrated Resource Plan ("IRP"), as required under Puerto Rico Act 57 of May 27, 2014 (Act 57-2014).
+PREPA prepared an IRP intended to consider all reasonable resources to satisfy the demand for electrical services over a twenty (20) year planning horizon.
 On February 13, 2019, PREPA filed its IRP along with supporting workpapers and other documentation with the Energy Bureau.
-PREPA subsequently amended and refiled this IRP on June 7, $2019{\pm}$ b.
+PREPA subsequently amended and refiled this IRP on June 7, 2019; - b. on August 24, 2020, the Energy Bureau issued a "Final Resolution and Order on the Puerto Rico Electric Power Authority's Integrated Resource Plan" (the "Final Order") that approved, in part, and rejected, in part, PREPA's proposed IRP.
+The Final Order modified PREPA's Action Plan and ordered that PREPA adopt and implement this modified Action Plan (the "Modified Action Plan").
+In the Final Order, the Energy Bureau found that:

-- On August 24, 2020, the Energy Bureau issued a "Final Resolution and Order on the Puerto Rico Electric Power Authority's Integrated Resource Plan" (hereinafterthe "Final Order") that approved, in part, and rejected, in part, PREPA's proposed IRP.
-The Final Order modified PREPA's Action Plan and ordered that PREPA adopt and implement a this modified Action Plan (the "Modified Action Plan").
-In the Final Order, the Energy Bureau found that: - ai. increased deployment of solar photovoltaic (PV) and battery resources should be pursued if the results of procurement processes produce costs that reflect the parameters associated with Scenario S3S2 (for all loading levels under that scenario) and if those resources are available for faster installation than was assumed for PREPA's ESM Plan; and - bii. a Modified Preferred Resource Plan for the purpose of initial procurement planning includes the solar PV and battery energy storage quantities contained in Scenario S3S2B for the first five years of the Action Plan period: - c. - The the Final Order's Modified Action Plan contains specific directives and requirements, which included the formulation of a Renewable Resource and Battery Energy Storage Resource Procurement Plan (the "Procurement Plan").
-As summarized in Section A3 of the Final Order, the Energy Bureau ordered: - ai.
-PREPA to develop, with the Energy Bureau's guidance and approval, a detailed procurement plan for renewable resources and battery energy storage to achieve compliance with the renewable portfolio standard ("RPS"); - bii.
-PREPA to issue a series of RFPs for the provision of (a) renewable energy in support of Act 82's RPS goals, and (b) battery energy storage in support of (i) capacity requirements needed to meet PREPA's peak load requirements and (ii) requirements for integration of renewable energy generation; - eiii. that competitive procurements to obtain Power Purchase and Operating Agreements (PPOA) for these resources must be open to all forms of renewable energy, including, but not limited to wind, hydro, solar PV, Virtual Power Plant (VPP), and storage ... that PREPA should not unnecessarily limit the level of overall procurement to 250 MW blocks, but rather needs to pursue a strategy that attempts to procure the amount of resources required under S3S2B; and div.
+- i. increased deployment of solar photovoltaic (PV) and battery resources should be pursued if the results of procurement processes produce costs that reflect the parameters associated with Scenario S3S2 (for all loading levels under that scenario) and if those resources are available for faster installation than was assumed for PREPA's ESM Plan; and - ii. a Modified Preferred Resource Plan for the purpose of initial procurement planning includes the solar PV and battery energy storage quantities contained in Scenario S3S2B for the first five years of the Action Plan period; - c. the Final Order's Modified Action Plan contains specific directives and requirements, which included the formulation of the Procurement Plan.
+As summarized in Section A3 of the Final Order, the Energy Bureau ordered: - i.
+PREPA to develop, with the Energy Bureau's guidance and approval, a detailed procurement plan for renewable resources and battery energy storage to achieve compliance with the renewable portfolio standard ("RPS"); - ii.
+PREPA to issue a series of RFPs for the provision of (a) renewable energy in support of Act 82's RPS goals, and (b) battery energy storage in support of (i) capacity requirements needed to meet PREPA's peak load requirements and (ii) requirements for integration of renewable energy generation; - iii. that competitive procurements to obtain Power Purchase and Operating Agreements (PPOA) for these resources must be open to all forms of renewable energy, including, but not limited to wind, hydro, solar PV, Virtual Power Plant (VPP), and storage ... that PREPA should not unnecessarily limit the level of overall procurement to 250 MW blocks, but rather needs to pursue a strategy that attempts to procure the amount of resources required under S3S2B; and - iv.
 PREPA to submit to the Energy Bureau a draft renewable resource and battery energy storage resource procurement plan (Procurement Plan) on or before sixty (60) days from the notification date of the Final Resolution and Order.